 There is a transport service between Lund University’s libraries which means that if you request a book in LUBcat you can choose at which library you want to pick it up.

-Where do I get support if I have reading difficulties?
+Where do I get reading and writing support?

 Where can I sit and study?

 The library is one of the study environments which the faculty offers its students.
 At the library, there are some group study rooms on the second floor which you can book directly in the calendar by the door, computer work stations and rooms where it is possible to study in a quiet environment.

 Adjacent to Sambib is the Eden building which also offers places to sit and study, alone or in a group.